-To all of you who are without your mother today I understand the grief felt.
-I understand the loneliness and the longing.
-You want to share so many life experiences with your mother.
-She would want to be here to share those things with you.
-To those of you who are without a loving, caring, devoted mother, that is something I don’t know, and I can only imagine the grief experienced in that situation.
+To all of you who are without your mother today I understand the grief that you are experiencing.
+I understand the loneliness and the longing you are feeling.
+You want to share so many life experiences with your mother and she would want to be here to share those occasions with you.
+To those of you who didn’t have a loving, caring, devoted mother I can only imagine the sadness experienced in that situation.
+Our experiences differ, but the deep longing we have for a loving mother is similar.
+All of us crave nurturing from the woman who brought us into this world, or for the person who carried us in this world after another brought us in.
+We will always miss that person when they are no longer around.

 It is okay to feel sad, ripped off, angry, envious, tired, fed up.
 It is okay to cry.
 And it is okay to laugh.
 It is okay to feel okay.
 Whatever your feelings, they are yours and they are valid.
 Our life has brought us to this place.
 We are here now to live in the moment and feel whatever it is we are feeling, to experience new things as our lives unfold, different to what it was before.

 Let’s keep in mind that others are grieving this mother’s day.
 There are children who have mothers who can’t love them back.
 There are adults who have mothers who can’t love them back.
-There are sick mommas out there.
-Mommas who won’t be around much longer.
+There are sick mommas out there, mommas who won’t be around much longer, women who want to be mommas but can’t and mommas who have lost their children.
 There are motherless mothers who want to celebrate with their children but are so overwhelmed by their own grieving that they cannot.

 Check out these suggestions of mine for the motherless on Mother’s Day.
-Perhaps there is an idea that will work for you.
-You are also welcome to post a picture of your mom on my author’s page in the comments section beneath the photo I posted of my mother, Kathleen.
+Perhaps you’ll find an idea that will work for you.
+Or maybe you might share with us something that has brought comfort into your life as you navigate the rough days.
+Please feel free to post a picture of your mom on my author’s page following any of my most recent posts, in particular on mother’s day.
+This is a picture of my mother, Kathleen.

 Keeping you all in my thoughts today!
 Sending love and hugs…